 - The Gatehouse Project offers accommodation every night for up to ten people who otherwise would be sleeping on the street.
-It is open from 5pm to 9am and provides a bed, warmth, a meal and general support. - The Community House offers accommodation for up to 20 people at any one time supporting them to regain control of their own lives and futures. - The three bungalows in Barrack Street, Dundalk, offers transitional housing units for a period of 18 months. - Seatown House is the base for administration services.
-It acts as a focal point for former residents, and for people who are living in the Community House, The Gatehouse Project etc. It also offers meals, counselling and employment skills onsite. - The charity offers four long term house together with 14 transitional housing units for a total of 34 individuals.
+It is open 24 hours per day and provides a bed, warmth, a meal and general support. - The Community House offers accommodation for up to 20 people at any one time supporting them to regain control of their own lives and futures. - Seatown House is the base for administration services and our day centre service..
+It acts as a focal point for former residents, and for people who are living in the Community House, The Gatehouse Project etc. It also offers meals, counselling and employment skills onsite. - The charity offers 11 long term house together with seven transitional housing units.
 This comprises of 16 units in Dundalk and 2 units in Drogheda, Co Louth. - The Simon Community Shop is based in Yorke Street.
 It is staffed by people on supportive employment schemes and volunteers and is yet another focal point of their work in Dundalk.

-Overall in 2020, 97 individuals accessed our emergency beds in Barrack Street.
+Overall in 2021, 102 individuals accessed our emergency beds in Barrack Street.
 This comprised of 1 bed sponsored by Monaghan County Council, 2 beds sponsored by Cavan County Council and 27 beds sponsored by Louth County Council.